-Part 11 may be amended in relation to metering and record keeping, including amendments in relation to requirements for Logbooks.
+Part 11 may be amended in relation to metering and record keeping including amendments in relation to requirements for Logbooks.

-72 Schedules
+77 Schedules

-- (1) Schedule 1 may be amended to add, modify and/or remove a definition. - (2) Schedule 3 may be amended to add or remove a lagoon. - (3) Schedule 4 may be amended to do any of the following: - (a) add a new access licence to clause 1 of Schedule 4, provided that a written request has been made to the Minister and the Minister is satisfied that extraction under the access licence is for a purpose listed in clause 41 (9) (a) and that purpose was specified on, or referred to in the conditions of, the former Water Act 1912 entitlement that was replaced by the access licence or referred to in its conditions, - (b) add a local water utility access licence or an access licence of the subcategory "Town water supply" to clause 2 of Schedule 4, provided the Minister is satisfied that the water supply system used to take, store and deliver water has not undergone major augmentation since the commencement of this Plan, - (c) remove an access licence or former Water Act 1912 entitlement from Schedule 4 if: - (i) an access licence dealing results in water being taken under the licence from a different location, - (ii) an alternative water supply is obtained, or - (iii) the licence is surrendered or cancelled or its purpose ceases to exist, - (d) remove a local water utility access licence or an access licence of the subcategory "Town water supply" or former Water Act 1912 entitlement from clause 2 of Schedule 4 if the Minister is satisfied that the water supply system used to extract, store and deliver water has undergone major augmentation since the commencement of this Plan.
+- (1) Schedule 2 may be amended to add, modify and/or remove a definition. - (2) Schedule 3 may be amended to do any of the following: - (a) to add or remove an access licence, or - (b) to add, modify and/or remove an access licence condition. - (3) Schedule 4 may be amended to do any of the following: - (a) add a new access licence to clause 1 of Schedule 4, provided that a written request has been made to the Minister and the Minister is satisfied that extraction under the access licence is for a purpose listed in clause 46 (10) (a) and that purpose was specified on or referred to in the conditions of the former Water Act 1912 entitlement that was replaced by the access licence or referred to in its conditions, - (b) add a local water utility access licence or an access licence of the subcategory "town water supply" to clause 2 of Schedule 4, provided the Minister is satisfied that the water supply system used to take, store and deliver water has not undergone major augmentation since the commencement of this Plan, - (c) remove an access licence or former Water Act 1912 entitlement from Schedule 4 if: - (i) an access licence dealing results in water being taken under the licence being taken from a different location, - (ii) an alternative water supply is obtained, - (iii) the licence is surrendered or cancelled or its purpose ceases to exist, or - (d) remove a local water utility access licence or an access licence of the subcategory "town water supply" or former Water Act 1912 entitlement from clause 2 of Schedule 4 if the Minister is satisfied that the water supply system used to extract, store and deliver water has undergone major augmentation since the commencement of this Plan.